Privacy statement for users of the VRF grant portal

 St Martin-in-the-Fields is committed to reducing deprivation and tackling homelessness through the Vicar’s Relief Fund.
 We may carry out research projects on our own or in conjunction with third parties from time to time in order to further the afore-mentioned goals of the Vicar’s Relief Fund.

 If your application is successful and we award a grant, we will contact you by email to request evidence of the outcome of the grant.
 This will enable us to monitor the effectiveness of the Vicar’s Relief Fund.
-You are responsible for ensuring that any evidence you provide to us is done in accordance with the Data Protection Act and any professional duties that you owe to the applicant.
+You are responsible for ensuring that any evidence you provide to us is done in accordance with data protection legislation and any professional duties that you owe to the applicant.

 We may also contact you by email to request your feedback on the Vicar’s Relief Fund so that we can monitor the effectiveness of the fund.
 Completion of such feedback forms is optional but we would welcome your suggestions and comments as this will help us to improve our service.

-We may also request feedback on the Vicar’s Relief Fund from the applicant so that we can monitor the effectiveness of the fund.
-We will only contact the applicant for such feedback if they have provided their explicit consent during the application process and provided us with a method of contact (i.e. phone, email, postal address).
+We may also request feedback on the Vicar’s Relief Fund from the client so that we can monitor the effectiveness of the fund.
+We will only contact the client for such feedback if they have provided their explicit consent during the application process and provided us with a method of contact (i.e. phone, email, postal address).

-We will always process data in a secure and confidential manner and will not disclose it to any third party without a legal ground to do so under the DPA, such as your consent.
+We will always process data in a secure and confidential manner and will not disclose it to any third party without a legal ground to do so under data protection legislation, such as your consent.

-Any disclosures will be made in accordance with the DPA and the Information Commissioner’s Officer’s statutory Data Sharing Code (available to view here https://ico.org.uk/for-organisations/guide-to-data-protection/data-sharing/)
+Any disclosures will be made in accordance with data protection legislation and the Information Commissioner’s Officer’s statutory Data Sharing Code (available to view here https://ico.org.uk/media/for-organisations/documents/1068/data_sharing_code_of_practice.pdf

 We are committed to ensuring that data is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.